sybrew/the-seo-framework/readme.txt

 = What's does the application/ld+json script do? =

-The LD+Json scripts are Search Engine helpers which tell Search Engines how to connect and index the site.
-They tell the Search Engine if your site contains an internal search engine, what sites you're socially connected to and what page structure you're using.
+The JSON-LD scripts are Search Engine helpers which tell Search Engines how to connect and index the site.
+They can tell the Search Engine if your site contains an internal search engine, what sites you're socially connected to and what page structure you're using.

 = The meta data is not being updated, and I'm using a caching plugin. =